popphp/docs/installation.rst

 Requirements
 ------------

+The Pop PHP Framework has been built for and tested with **PHP 8.1** and is backwards compatible to **7.4**.
-The only main requirement for the Pop PHP Framework is that you have at least **PHP 7.3.0** installed in your environment.
+So the only true requirement is that to have at least **PHP 7.4** installed in the environment.

 Recommendations
 ---------------